codebytes/codebytes.github.io/_posts/2019-12-01-dependency-injection-architecture-and-testing.md

 ## DI Containers

 Having all our dependencies in the constructor is nice, but _who_ is going to new up our services?
 With most DI frameworks, you register your interfaces and services at program startup with a DI container, and everything is wired up for you.
 You can control the wiring process.
 Should service A be a singleton?
 Should service B be instantiated on every call?
-Dotnet core has built in support for DI containers.
+Dotnet core has built-in support for DI containers.
 And before dotnet core, the .Net Framework had a lot of different libraries and frameworks to help with dependency injection.
 You might have heard of Ninject, Autofac, Castle, or Unity.
 Dotnet core has some [good documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-3.0) around their implementation, but if you want to you something else you can.

 ```cs
     services.AddScoped<IMyDependency, MyDependency>();